Ryan Trann

 This is why Hyperserve lets you generate multiple resolution variants, from 8k down to tiny sizes like 144p.
 It's a standard pattern in modern video hosting architecture to reduce bandwidth.
 Not because anyone "watches" these very small sizes but because:

-It's a simple but meaningful optimization, especially for mobile apps where device performance or internet speed is questionable.
+A simple but meaningful optimization, especially for mobile apps where device performance or internet speed is questionable.

 Adding video isn't the hard part—it's the video hosting architecture surrounding it that is.